Our Personal Injury Lawyer specialize in Brain Injury, Coma, & Concussion that, in IL, are usually from trauma sustained by a fall or car accident.

 Our auto accident lawyer understands the importance of gathering all evidence as soon as possible to maximize our clients’ damages.

-Compensation & Recoverable Damages for Chicago Area Traumatic Brain Injury & Spinal Cord Injury
+Compensation & Recoverable Damages for Chicago Brain Accident Injury must be accessed on a case by case basis.

-Some recoverable damages in a Chicago personal injury settlement or lawsuit may include: present and future: medical bills, lost time from work, Loss of earning capacity, lost wages, disability benefits, pain, suffering, loss of society, round the clock care, nursing facility expenses, and more.
+Some recoverable damages in a traumatic brain injury settlement or lawsuit may include past, present and future medical bills, lost time from work, loss of earning capacity, lost wages, disability benefits, pain, suffering, loss of society, round the clock care, nursing home expenses, and more.

-Common Consequences of Moderate / Severe Traumatic Brain Injury
+1. Common Consequences of a Moderate Brain Injury can Include:

 - A bruise may be found under or opposite from the side of the impact

 - Can cause brain swelling